Frequently Asked Questions

 Learn more about Federal Verification

-The EFC is an index value that determines your federal and state financial aid eligibility.
+The term SAI (Student Aid Index) is an index value that determines federal, state and institutional financial aid eligibility.

 What determines independent student status?